kth-step/HOL4P4/hol/p4_from_json/README.md

 # Import Tool

 This directory contains an import tool to obtain HOL4P4 representations of P4 programs and STF specifications.
 The simplest way to try this out is to use the `Makefile` in the root directory of this repository: `make validate`.
 You can also run them directly from this directory via `.validate.sh`.
+If you are missing the .p4 files necessary for the validation tests in `validation_tests`, run `get_validation_tests.sh`.

 ## Shell scripts